alpacahq/alpaca-py/docs/api_reference/data_models.rst

 Trade
 -----

-A bar is a unit of aggregrated price data of a defined interval of time.
+A Trade is a transaction that has occurred on an exchange.

 .. autoclass:: alpaca.data.models.Trade
    :members: